livemehere/unity-input-system/README.md

-# 3 ways to use Input System
+# Using the Input System: 3 Ways

 ## Embedded Actions